PrefectHQ/prefect/docs/concepts/work-queues.md

 ![Creating a new work queue in the Orion UI](/img/ui/work-queue-create.png)

 To configure a work queue to handle specific work, you can specify filters by providing a list of tags.
-Only scheduled work that meets the specified criteria will route through the worker queue to available agents.
+Only scheduled work that meets the specified criteria will route through the work queue to available agents.

 !!! tip "Filters limit what work queues accept"
     Work queue filters are a powerful tool for routing flow runs to the agents most appropriate to execute them.
 To get the most out of work queues, it's important to understand that filters _limit_ the work queue to service only flow runs for deployments that meet _all_ of the filters you've set.